Shatab99/Shatab99/README.md

  ## Overview

  <p>
   Hello!
-I am a dedicated Software Engineer with nearly 2 years of experience in full-stack development, proficient in HTML, CSS, JavaScript, TypeScript, Node.js, Express, Mongoose,prisma, next and React.
-I specialize in building scalable and efficient web applications with a focus on delivering exceptional user experiences.
-My experience spans both front-end and back-end development, and I’m passionate about solving complex problems and continuously learning new technologies to stay ahead in the fast-evolving tech landscape.
+I am a dedicated Full Stack software engineer with 2 years of hands-on experience in building scalable, high-performance web applications.
+My core strength lies in backend development, where I specialize in crafting robust APIs, optimizing database performance, and ensuring secure and efficient server-side operations using TypeScript, JavaScript, Node.js, Express, Mongoose, and Prisma.
+On the frontend, I have solid experience with React, HTML/CSS, and Tailwind CSS, allowing me to build responsive, user-friendly interfaces that integrate seamlessly with backend systems.
+I enjoy working across the stack to deliver cohesive, end-to-end solutions.

    <a href="https://portfolio-rouge-rho-16.vercel.app/" target="_blank">Learn more from my portfolio</a>
  </p>